gadael/gadael.com/README.md

 * [ ] Download database page
 * [ ] Terms of use when creating the database
 * [ ] Resized version of images for slideshow
+* [ ] Documentation version, use only available versions for the file